 Pro Tip: If you are curious about the various techniques used to apply lash extensions, check out my complete guide on classic vs volume vs hybrid right here!

-By sticking to my top five tips and tricks, your fluttery friends are bound to last as long as possible.
+By sticking to my top six tips and tricks, your fluttery friends are bound to last as long as possible.

 If you have any questions or would like to share your own eyelash extension tips, please leave a comment below.
 I read every single one!